 Overall I thought the slopes were amazing!
 I love skiing and these slopes weren’t difficult.
-One of my favorite parts was going skiing through trees that are completely covered in snow, it was truly magical.
+One of my favorite parts was going skiing and snowboarding through trees that are completely covered in snow, it was truly magical.
+See more!

 Oh, and also after a few hours of skiing we visited a bar in the slopes to get a nice beer before heading out again!

 In the resort town of Ruka, you can climb the Kuru Wall, a 35-meter ice wall in the Ski area.
 The idea is that you can challenge yourself to do something new while being in a safe winter environment and is great for adults and for children.

 Everyone meets up in Ruka Village and return there after the program to share a hot drink and tales of their experience.